mgckind/easyaccess/paper/paper.md

 ## DES users

 The first release of `easyaccess` was on February 17th, 2015 and since then, over 300 DES Collaborators have used it to access the DES databases (Figure 1).
-We note that the number of DES accounts is almost 800, but this is considering all users that had an account including those before the first released version.
+We note that roughly 800 DES accounts exist, but this includes all database users including those that created accounts before the release of `easyaccess`.
 In August 2018 (version 1.4.4), we added support for the public DES data release, and since then we have increased the number of public users.

 ![Number of user since first version](easyaccess_users.png)